ChanderG/c-compiler/growth.md

 ###After Added || exp
 Question of type of expression.
 Right now just going with if loc == NULL.
 Starting work on if statements now.Cleaned code in statement section up a bit.
 IF code given, but not recogonized.

+###After Corrected if statement;working perfectly
+Adding N transition.
+Implemented if - else.A point of concern, all statements and compound blocks need to be given nextlist and *ALL nextlist needs to be taken care* of.
+Note that N position often makes/breaks the parser.
+Here it has been shifted one unit to the right.

+###After Added if -else stmt